University of South Dakota National Music Museum

 With only one night at Palisades State Park (30 minutes outside of Sioux Falls, South Dakota), we did not get to explore this unique park as much as we would have liked.
 Our campsite was at a prime location on the rushing waters of Split Rock Creek with great views of the rose-colored Sioux quartzite formations.

 If hiking after a rainstorm, be prepared for copious amounts of sticky, black mud.
 A popular vacation spot - reserve early for weekend dates.
-Cabin rentals available.
+Cabin rentals are available.

 - Address: 25491 485th Avenue, Garretson, South Dakota 57030